lura00/http_proxy/README.md

 - HTTPS websites will still work.

+## Database
+- The database file is pretty much ready to go.
+As we can see in the http_proxy-file I have imported from the db-file the class    that contains all the options for the db.
+- I have assigned the class to a variable in the http_proxy-file called database.
+- To use the db-functions. just type databse. and choose the needed funtion.
+- To get the databse and table created use the commented code in the http_proxy-file, "database.create_table()" and a db and table will be created.

 ## Block a website
 - Add a website to the database, or check if the website is already in the database.
 - If a website is in the database that site should be blocked and close the connection.